sgmoh/s.s/README.md

 - **User Preferences** - Configure each partner's preferences for types of messages
 - **Custom Content** - Add your own truth questions and dare challenges

+## Keeping Your Bot Online 24/7

+To ensure your Love Bot runs continuously, even on free hosting platforms:

+1. **UptimeRobot Setup**: This repository includes files to help you set up UptimeRobot monitoring:
+   - `uptimerobot-setup.js`: Script to automatically create a monitor
+   - `UPTIME_GUIDE.md`: Step-by-step guide for UptimeRobot configuration

+2. **How it works**: UptimeRobot pings your bot every 5 minutes, preventing it from going idle on free hosting platforms like Render or Replit.

+3. **Benefits**:
+   - Ensures scheduled messages are sent on time
+   - Keeps your Discord bot responsive 24/7
+   - Provides monitoring and alerts if your bot goes offline

+For detailed deployment instructions, see the `DEPLOYMENT.md` file.

 ## Development

 This project is built with: